LuminolT/Rhakimi/README.md

 Rhakimi (a French-derived word whose English pronunciation is similar to *ha-ji-mi*) is an intentionally over-engineered, academically straight-faced V-shaped encoding system that lifts UTF-8 text into an integer latent; expands it within a high-radix space induced by a user-specified table (e.g., `"哈基米"`); and projects it back into a fixed-length codeword stream composed exclusively of table characters.

+> [!WARNING]
+> **Rhajimi / LambdaNet is an entertainment-oriented project.**
+> Nothing here should be interpreted as cryptographic security, academic rigor,
+> or serious engineering guidance.
+>
+> You are still welcome to use, modify, and extend the reversible encoder.

 Decoding inverts every layer exactly, including the sentinel byte and explicit length prefix, enabling fully deterministic recovery even when the encoded output looks like a deranged scripture in a custom alphabet.

 ![LambdaNet Architecture](./images/LambdaNet.png)